 AGE Africa is dedicated to the success of girls in Malawi in secondary school and beyond.
 Many AGE scholars pursue higher education via universities, teacher training colleges or nursing schools.
 Many of these opportunities are subsidized by the Malawian Government and can lead to direct employment after graduation.

 AGE Africa supports all of our students who qualify for continuing education through the application and admissions processes.
 For these girls, we provide support in the following ways:

-- University entrance exam coaching.
+- University entrance exam coaching

-- Help with applications for admission.
+- Help with admission applications

-- Small living stipends or transport costs for girls who have matriculated to higher education.
+- Small living stipends for transport costs

 With a degree in Media for Community Development from the University of Malawi, Idah plans to give back to her village.
 She sees herself as a positive role model for other girls in her village.
-When Idah visits her hometown she speaks with the young girls in the community and talks to them about her experience and the importance of an education.
+When Idah visits her hometown she speaks to the young girls in the community and talks to them about her experience and the importance of an education.

 Income generating activities